QuickBirdEng/XCoordinator/README.md

 #### 👨‍✈️ Coordinator
 An object coordinating the transition to a set of routes pointing to views or other coordinators.

+#### ✈️ Transition
+Transitions describe the navigation from one view to another view.
+  - ViewTransition: Supports basic transitions that every view controller supports
+  - NavigationTransition: Adds navigation controller specific transitions

 #### 🏗 Transition Types
 Describes presentation/dismissal of a view including the type of the transition and the animation used.
-  - push: push view controller to navigation stack.
   - present: present view controller.
   - embed: embed view controller to a container view.
+  - dismiss: dismiss the view controller that was presented modally by the view controller.
+  - none: does nothing to the view controller (allows you to handle case later without touching the ViewController)
+  - push: push view controller to navigation stack. (only in NavigationTransition)
-  - pop: pop the top view controller from the navigation stack and updates the display.
+  - pop: pop the top view controller from the navigation stack and updates the display. (only in NavigationTransition)
-  - popToRoot: pop all the view controllers on the navigation stack except the root view controller and updates the display.
+  - popToRoot: pop all the view controllers on the navigation stack except the root view controller and updates the display. (only in NavigationTransition)
-  - dismiss: dismissthe view controller that was presented modally by the view controller.
-  - none: does nothing to the view controller.

 ## 🛠 Installation